sudoallows a permitted user to execute a command as the superuser or another user, as specified by the security policy.

 on the command line in the form of

-Variables passed on the command line are subject to the same restrictions as
+Variables passed on the command line are subject to restrictions imposed by

 setenv option is set in sudoers, the

 command to be run has the

 SETENV tag set or the